I don’t get it.

-Remember the third promise I made you make?
+Remember the third promise that you made before we began?
 AdWords takes patience.

-It might take you a month to get results (here’s a good infographic on what to do in that month).
+It might take you a month to get results (here’s a good infographic on what to do during that month).

-Then review, turn off ads that don’t work, add more keywords, and double down on what performs well.
+Then, review, turn off ads that don’t work, add more keywords and double down on what’s performing well.

-Once you start going deeper, be sure to check out the great videos we have on Google AdWords in Quicksprout University.
+Once you start going deeper, be sure to check out the great videos we have on Google AdWords over at Quicksprout University.